iobond/aib-old/README.md

 Translations
 ------------

-We only accept translation fixes that are submitted through [Bitcoin Core's Transifex page](https://www.transifex.com/projects/p/bitcoin/).
+We only accept translation fixes that are submitted through [AIB Core's Transifex page](https://www.transifex.com/projects/p/aib/).
 Translations are converted to Aib coin periodically.

 Translations are periodically pulled from Transifex and merged into the git repository.
 See the